Chronology

 Receives Kyoto Prize from Inamori Foundation, Kyoto, Japan.
 Travels to Kyoto to accept the award and deliver a lecture on his work.

-Inspired by monotype and pastel landscapes of Edgar Degas at the Metropolitan Museum of Art in 1994, begins a large series of Song Dynasty–inspired mountain views that he refers to as Landscapes in the Chinese Style.
-First makes a series of sketches and creates collages using shapes cut from sheets of printed Benday dot paper in graduated sizes to create monochromatic tonalities that simulate atmospheric effects.
+Inspired by monotype and pastel landscapes of Edgar Degas at the Met in 1994, begins a large series of Song Dynasty–inspired mountain views, which have been referred to as Landscapes in the Chinese Style.
+Benday dots in graduated sizes simulate atmospheric effects.

 1996